Improved small-sample inference for functions of parameters in the k-sample multinomial problem: Introduction

+The target of inference in applied settings is sometimes a function of the probability parameters from one or more multinomial random variables.
+For example, symbolic nonparametric bounds, such as the well-known Balke-Pearl IV Bounds \citep{Balke97}, are often the maximum or minimum of a set of terms that are the linear combination of probabilities from two or more independent multinomials.
+Much of the literature on such bounds has focused on their derivation, suggesting maximum likelihood estimators (MLE) and bootstrap standard errors for inference.

+Although it is well-known that the MLE of such a function is the function applied to the empirical proportions, i.e. the MLE of the probabilities of the multinomials, inference can be more difficult.
+When the function is continuously differentiable, applying the delta method to obtain a variance estimator is straightforward.
+However, if the function is complicated, or its variance is otherwise difficult to calculate, then one may consider using the nonparametric bootstrap for inference \citep{efron1979bootstrap}.
+Unfortunately, either of these variance estimators may perform poorly in small samples or even in large sample sizes when the function is not differentiable at the true parameter or if the parameter is on the boundary of the range \citep{bickel1981some, bickel2008choice}.
+In the symbolic bounds literature, these problems are often ignored or assumed not to exist.
+This is, however, counter to the spirit of nonparametric symbolic bounds where the objective is to make the fewest assumptions possible.

+Another example of a parameter that can suffer from the same issues and thus give poor inference is the Bhattacharyya coefficient, which we illustrate in our simulations \citep{sankhya1946measure}.
+The Bhattacharyya coefficient quantifies the closeness of two multinomial distributions.
+When the coefficient is one or zero, even in large sample sizes, inference can be improper when based on asymptotic theory that relies on the parameter being bounded away from the boundary.
+Another example of real-valued parameters are measures of relative preference among a fixed set of categories, such as the difference or ratio between two multinomial parameters within a single sample \citep{nelson1972statistical}.

-The main focus of previous work in exact methods for multinomial settings has been testing for independence. \citet{agresti1992survey} provides a review of exact methods for contingency tables from more than 30 years ago. \citet{resin2023simple} is a recent work focusing on fast algorithms to compute exact goodness of fit tests. \citet{chafai2009confidence} and \citet{malloy2021optimal} provide exact confidence regions for a single multinomial parameter vector. \citet{frey2009exact} describes an exact equivalence testing method for one sample multinomial settings, which is a problem that fits into our general framework.
-It would be nice to compare to our method, but no implementation of \citet{frey2009exact} could be found.
+Exact methods are of course not new, however, the main focus of previous work in exact methods for multinomial settings has been testing for independence or specific to the function being considered. \citet{agresti1992survey} provides a review of exact methods for contingency tables. \citet{resin2023simple} focuses on fast algorithms to compute exact goodness-of-fit tests. \citet{chafai2009confidence} and \citet{malloy2021optimal} provide exact confidence regions for a single multinomial parameter vector. \citet{frey2009exact} describes an exact equivalence testing method for one sample multinomial settings, which is a problem that fits into our general framework, but their method induces an ordering on the multinomial parameters that is not inherent.
+Instead, we propose a general method for tests based on exact p-values and confidence intervals, which always provide the correct type I error rate and coverage for any real-valued function of any number of multinomials with any number of levels.
+Although tests like Fisher's Exact fit into our framework, we do not wish to or claim to improve upon the vast research of the two-sample binomial problem.